-The Ethical Tech Case Competition will give Duke undergraduate and graduate students an opportunity to tackle a practical case challenge centered around technology and ethics in a multidisciplinary way.
+The Ethical Tech Case Competition, graciously sponsored by the Kenan Institute of Ethics, will give Duke undergraduate and graduate students an opportunity to tackle a practical case challenge centered around technology and ethics in a multidisciplinary way.
 Problems will involve the issues of ethics, legality, privacy, business, and technical feasibility to give competitors a wide view of decision making.

 Competitors will be assigned to or register as teams of 3-4 members.
 It is recommended that teams consist of members with varying backgrounds in engineering, business, policy, law, philosophy, computer science, economics, psychology, design, etc. Teams will be given the problem statement and case file two weeks before the awards are announced, during which time they are free to consult any sources, including professors, alumni, and working professionals.

 2nd Place Team: $750

 3rd Place Team: $500

 Winning teams will have an opportunity to virtually meet with the competition judges who are experts of their field.
 Winning submissions will be featured on the Ethical Tech website.

 Teams of 3-4 Duke undergraduate or graduate students will submit a creative solution to the case study provided in the competition packet.
 This year, students will be asked to consider the ethical, business, and policy implications of gene therapy.